smartlocalai2025-cyber/smartlocalusaversion3/MORROW-ARCHITECTURE.md

 3. **Extensibility**: Tool system allows Morrow.AI to grow capabilities without changing identity.
 4. **Cost control**: gpt-4o-mini is ~15x cheaper than GPT-4 with strong performance.

 Morrow.AI is your assistant.
-It's not a middleman—it IS the AI you trained for SMARTLOCAL.AI.
+It's not a middleman—it IS the AI you trained for your platform.